Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 * Sets `OperatorDetails` for the Operator in question
 * Delegates the Operator to itself
 * If the Operator has shares in the `EigenPodManager`, the `DelegationManager` adds these shares to the Operator's shares for the beacon chain ETH strategy.
-* For each of the three strategies in the `StrategyManager`, if the Operator holds shares in that strategy they are added to the Operator's shares under the corresponding strategy.
+* For each of the strategies in the `StrategyManager`, if the Operator holds shares in that strategy they are added to the Operator's shares under the corresponding strategy.

 *Requirements*:
 * Caller MUST NOT already be an Operator